Only 58% of students who enrolled at public colleges or universities in the year 2012 made it to the graduation stage after six years (2018).

 Worse still, this number dropped to 33 percent for those who graduated within four years, the mythological, “typical”, time it takes to go to college.
 Simply put, those numbers boil down to a D grade in college completion, even during the best of times.

 Fast forward to today.
 We’re in the center of a pandemic.
 It may be a decade before we know how graduation and dropout rates are impacted by the current environment—a time in which students have converted to virtual learning platforms and are experiencing a high level of sustained stress.
 It’s challenging enough to keep pace with learning expectations and outcomes in the best conceived circumstances and the most stable households.
-So what about students who have a heavier burden of challenges with learning, or at home?
-As we move to increased adoption of technology platforms, our education system must design solutions for the needs of student populations inclusive of the diversity among them.
+So, what about students who have a heavier burden of challenges with learning, or at home?
+As we move to increased adoption of technology platforms, design strategists need to help our education system design solutions for the needs of student populations inclusive of the diversity among them.

 It’s true that college success looks different for everyone, and there is no set formula for getting into and getting through college.
 Even so, certain groups, like low income students, face greater obstacles and varied needs:

 - Family obligations

 - Lack of understanding the college application process

 - Little access to scholarship resources

 Many such students may be the first in their families to attend college and don’t have someone guiding them through the application process.
 Or they may come from families that expect, or need, them to stay home and work.
 Still, others may want to avoid student debt or can’t afford childcare to attend class.
 No two stories are the same.
 However, there is a common thread in the design research we’ve conducted: this population of students needs support beyond just the financial.
 They need emotional and community support to make it to the finish line.